daormar/debasher/doc/design_doc_resident.md

     it could release the FIFOs of that node's input channels at once.

   Not designed.
-- **Periodic snapshots from a node's own timer.** A node never starts a round on its own, so a program in which nothing triggers `start_snapshot` regularly closes no epoch, and its input logs grow until their size cap (see "Pruning and the size cap").
+- **Periodic snapshots from a node's own timer.** A node never starts a round on its own: rounds come from the `Supervisor` or from outside the program, where `debasher_snapshot_resident --every` starts them regularly (see "`debasher_snapshot_resident`: rounds from outside the program").
+That tool is a process outside the program, which has to be started again whenever the program is resumed.
+A timer in the node would make a program take its own checkpoints with no actor outside it.
 The idea is an opt-in timer thread in `FBPProcess`, gated by a `SNAPSHOT_INTERVAL_SECS` class attribute or option (`None`, disabled, by default), that enters the same logic as a `start_snapshot` trigger directly, as an in-process call and not as a message.
   The module author would enable it only on a node that is a valid initiator (see "Chandy-Lamport barrier propagation"), and it would work the same with or without a `Supervisor`, which could still trigger rounds on demand.
+Points to
-Points to settle: the timer has to start its round through the same hook as an item that arrives, so that the round has a `capture_pos` (see "Arrival and positions"); its period has to be longer than a round, or rounds keep replacing each other (see "A round that a newer one replaces" in the Contract's limits); and the timers of several initiators would open rounds of different epochs, which a node that both reach waits for separately, so they need a common numbering, like that of a numbered trigger (see the Glossary).
+  settle: the timer has to start its round through the same hook as an item that arrives, so that the round has a `capture_pos` (see "Arrival and positions");
+  its period has to be longer than a round, or rounds keep replacing each other (see "A round that a newer one replaces" in the Contract's limits); and the timers of several initiators would open rounds of different epochs, which a node that both reach waits for separately, so they need a common numbering, like that of a numbered trigger (see the Glossary).
 Not built.
 - **Progress in the heartbeat.** A node whose brain thread is alive but blocked is not detected (see "Stuck but alive" in the Contract's limits): the heartbeat says that its threads are alive, not that they make progress.